-Muscular dystrophies are inherited, progressive muscle disorders resulting from defects in one or more genes needed for normal muscle structure and function.
-Facioscapulohumeral dystrophy is the most common form of muscular dystrophy, and Duchenne dystrophy is the second most common and most severe form.
-Becker dystrophy, although closely related to Duchenne, has a later onset and causes milder symptoms.
+Muscular dystrophies are inherited, progressive muscle disorders resulting from defects in one or more genes needed for normal muscle structure and function; dystrophic changes (eg, muscle fiber necrosis and regeneration) are seen on biopsy specimens.
+Facioscapulohumeral dystrophy Facioscapulohumeral Muscular Dystrophy Facioscapulohumeral muscular dystrophy is the most prevalent type of muscular dystrophy.
+Most cases manifest by age 20.
+It is characterized by weakness of the facial muscles and shoulder girdle... read more is the most common form of muscular dystrophy, and Duchenne dystrophy and Becker dystrophy Duchenne Muscular Dystrophy and Becker Muscular Dystrophy Duchenne muscular dystrophy and Becker muscular dystrophy are X-linked recessive disorders characterized by progressive proximal muscle weakness caused by muscle fiber degeneration.
+Becker dystrophy... read more are the second most common.
+Duchenne dystrophy is a more severe form; Becker dystrophy, although closely related to Duchenne, has a later onset and causes milder symptoms.

 Muscular dystrophies are distinguished by the selective distribution of weakness and the specific nature of the genetic abnormality involved.